Facebook Attribution Tool – A Complete Guide

 1- Cookie-based tracking:

-Using cookies to track prospect’s actions is a common method these days.
+Using cookies to track the actions of your prospects is a standard method these days.

 However, is this an appropriate method?

-Yes, but probably not the most appropriate one.
+Yes, it is.
+Probably not the most appropriate one, however.

 So, what’s wrong with cookie-based tracking?